Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 Day 3: Ludlow to Waitsfield

-This section of route 100 is characterized by very small towns, mountainous terrain, and acres of farmland.
-For much of the drive, you will follow the eastern slope of the Green Mountains, along the border of the Green Mountain National Forest.
+This section of Route 100 is characterized by very small towns, mountainous terrain, and acres of farmland.
+For much of the drive, you will follow the eastern slope of the Green Mountains along the border of the Green Mountain National Forest.
 There are too many fun stops to mention, so I’m going to focus on my favorites.
 Driving distance: 70 miles

 Plymouth Notch, VT: Visit the Calvin Coolidge State Historic Site

-About 18 miles north of Ludlow, turn right on Route 100A and drive a mile to President Calvin Coolidge State Historic Site.
-Plymouth Notch is the birthplace and boyhood home of our 30th president, and his homestead and the surrounding village are virtually unchanged since the 20th century.
+Plymouth Notch is the birthplace and boyhood home of our 30th president, and his homestead and the surrounding village have been virtually unchanged since the 20th century.

 The village is known as the Plymouth Notch Historic District and is on the National Register of Historic Places.
 Meander around the 600 acres, visit the Calvin Coolidge Museum and Education Center and check out dozens of historically preserved buildings.